How to Become a Digital Nomad

 To save the most money, plan your entire trip by yourself.
 You can rent a hostel, hotel, or Airbnb room in each destination and work from either there or a place that offers Wi-Fi like a co-working space, coffee shop, restaurant, or library.
 Some people choose to drive from city to city in a van or RV, set up a desk inside the vehicle, and use a hotspot to connect to the Internet.

-Alternatively, you could travel to Bali, Miami, or Tokyo and stay in one of the Roam locations that offers traveling professionals a space to both co-live and co-work.
-There’s even something called Nomad Cruise that’s designed specifically for digital nomads who want to work at sea.
+Alternatively, you could travel to Bali, Miami, or Tokyo and stay in one of the Roam locations, which offer traveling professionals a space to co-live and co-work.
+There’s even something called Nomad Cruise, which is designed specifically for digital nomads who want to work at sea.
+Here are some other questions you’ll want to take into account.

 1. Will my health insurance cover me out of state and/or internationally?
 If not, consider buying travel medical insurance through a company like Safety Wing.